Viewtiful Joe (video game): Legacy

 Viewtiful Joe was successful enough to establish a franchise, and a few other related media titles were released.
 Viewtiful Joe was followed by a direct sequel titled Viewtiful Joe 2—released for both the GameCube and PlayStation 2—and two spinoffs: Viewtiful Joe: Red Hot Rumble for the PSP and GameCube and Viewtiful Joe: Double Trouble! for the Nintendo DS.
 An anime adaption of the game was produced by Group TAC, airing on the Japanese television station TV Tokyo beginning in 2004 and being licensed for US distribution by Geneon Entertainment in 2005.
 A set of Viewtiful Joe trading figures was released by Agatsuma Entertainment in October 2005, while a series of action figures made by Jazwares was released in July 2006.
 V Jump published a manga series of Viewtiful Joe from November 2004.

 In 2004, Capcom registered the domain name ViewtifulJoe3.com, suggesting another sequel.
 Shortly thereafter, the website was devoid of content.
 In January 2006, Atsushi Inaba expressed interest in developing a title in the series for the Wii.
 However, as none of Clover Studio's games proved to be an outstanding financial success, Capcom officially dissolved the subsidiary in March 2007 after the release of its final two games, Ōkami and God Hand.
 Its key members left to form a new company called PlatinumGames.
 Capcom producer Jun Takeuchi commented at the 2009 San Diego Comic-Con that there have been currently no plans to continue with the series, although Viewtiful Joe has appeared as a playable character in Capcom's 2008 Wii fighting game Tatsunoko vs. Capcom and is a playable character in Marvel vs. Capcom 3: Fate of Two Worlds and Ultimate Marvel vs. Capcom 3 for the PlayStation 3 and Xbox 360.

 However, in 2012, PlatinumGames announced the development of The Wonderful 101, then known as Project P-100.
 This was the first project that reunited Kamiya and Inaba as director and producer on a title since the development of the Viewtiful Joe series.
 Furthermore, The Wonderful 101 uses the same tokusatsu thematics of the Viewtiful Joe series, and the two share a similar art style albeit different gameplay.
 This has led fans to hail The Wonderful 101 as a spiritual successor of sorts.
 The franchise would also later be featured in Archie Comics' Worlds Unite crossover with several other Capcom and Sega series, taking place in the Sonic the Hedgehog and Mega Man comics.

-In Street Fighter V: Arcade Edition, the fighter Rashid has an outfit based on Viewtiful Joe.
-It is unlocked through completing four extra battles.